fabiogoma/selinux-nginx-tomcat/README.md

 [vagrant@nginx ~]$
 ```

-This is how the ansible playbooks are organized:
+This is how the ansible playbooks and roles are organized:

 ```bash
 $ tree provisioning/